-- Select the shortcut key on the screen directly, or - 1.
-Select the shortcut key and on the screen directly, or - 2.
+- 1. Select the shortcut key for the screen directly, or - 2.
 Select Menu > Common Function > Brightness, and select the appropriate setting for the screen brightness.
 10 is the brightest, 1 is the least bright.

 3.4.2 Changing Date and Time